awsdocs/aws-step-functions-developer-guide/doc_source/tutorial-creating-activity-state-machine.md

 ## Step 5: Run and Stop the Worker<a name="create-activity-state-machine-step-5"></a>

 To have the worker poll your state machine for activities, you must run the worker\.

-After the execution completes, you should stop your worker\.
-If you don't stop the worker, it will continue to run and poll for activities\.
-When the execution is stopped, your worker has no source of tasks and generates a `SocketTimeoutException` during each poll\.

 ### <a name="create-activity-state-machine-run-stop-worker"></a>